 A study of circular and angular trigonometric functions and their inverses, right triangle applications, graphs of trigonometric functions and their inverses, identities, multiple angle formulas, trigonometric equations, the law of sines & cosines, vectors, vector operations and applications.
-PreReq: MAT 190 or appropriate score on college placement test.4 Qualifies for First 15.
+PreReq: MAT 190 or appropriate score on college placement test.
+Qualifies for First 15.
+This course may be offered in a distance-learning format, including online or blended.
+The course delivery mode will be indicated in the course listing available during the registration period.
+Students registering for the course when offered at a distance must be able to use the Internet and have access to a computer.